Towards Stability of Parameter-Free Optimization: Method

-Besides \textsc{GOG}, we further develop an Adam-like method incorporating the golden step size, leading to a practical parameter-free optimizer with momentum acceleration.
-Similarly, we use a numerator function $s(\cdot)$ for the embedding of the golden step size.
-We then approximate Adam's update of the Exponential Moving Average (EMA) w.r.t. the golden step size as follows: $ r_{k+1} = \beta_{3} r_{k} + (1-\beta_{3})s(v_{k+1}), $ where $\beta_{3} \in [0,1)$ is the exponential decay rate.
+In addition to \textsc{GOG}, we further develop an Adam-like method incorporating the golden step size, leading to a practical parameter-free optimizer with momentum acceleration.
+Similarly, we use a numerator function $s(\cdot)$ to encode the golden step size.
+We then compute an exponential moving average (EMA) of the golden step size as follows: $ r_{k+1} = \beta_{3} r_{k} + (1-\beta_{3})s(v_{k+1}), $ where $\beta_{3} \in [0,1)$ is the exponential decay rate.

-Besides, inspired by D-Adapt Adam~\cite{defazio2023learning}, we use EMA golden step size, $r_{k+1}$, in the gradient of first-moment estimation instead of the raw coefficient in the parameter updating step.
-Additionally, the term $1/\sqrt{k}$ in Algorithm~\ref{alg_adamg} is a commonly adopted strategy appearing in optimizing stochastic problems against error caused by randomness in gradient estimation~\cite{nesterov2018lectures, ge2015escaping}.
-We refer to it as a piratical practice.
-The parameter-free optimizer \textsc{AdamG}, which embeds Golden step size with Adam, is summarized in Algorithm~\ref{alg_adamg}.
+In addition, inspired by D-Adapt Adam~\citep{defazio2023learning}, we use EMA golden step size, $r_{k+1}$, in the first-moment estimate instead of the raw coefficient in the parameter update.
+Additionally, the term $1/\sqrt{k}$ in Algorithm~\ref{alg_adamg} is a commonly adopted strategy appearing in optimizing stochastic problems against error caused by randomness in gradient estimation~\citep{nesterov2018lectures, ge2015escaping}.
+We treat it as a practical heuristic.
+The parameter-free optimizer \textsc{AdamG}, which incorporates the golden step size into Adam, is summarized in Algorithm~\ref{alg_adamg}.
 Note that $\beta_{1}$, $\beta_{2}$, $\beta_{3}$, and $\epsilon$ in Algorithm~\ref{alg_adamg} have default values of 0.95, 0.999, 0.95, and $10^{-8}$, respectively.